yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_nodejs.rst

       "token_type": "Bearer",
       "refresh_token": "ab23cd3343e9328g"
    }

+400 : Bad request
+   * Token is invalid.
+   * Client id is invalid.
+   * Grant type is invalid.
+   * User is no longer active.
+   * Invalid Scope.
+   * Username is invalid.
+   * Password is invalid.

+429 : Too many request
+   * You have have either hit your API or Database limit.
+Please review your account.

 Once we login we can access our connection staticly after we ensure a successful login.

 .. tabs::